Dates for Summer 2019

 Weekly – Staff members receive one 24 hour period off each week.
 Our day off begins at 12PM or 6PM and ends at 12PM or 6PM the following day.
 While there are many different places to see in the area, we are surrounded by beautiful forests and encourage you to go hiking or camping on your time off.
 Also, we’re approximately 45 minutes away from South Lake Tahoe, a great area to eat, shop and rest while away from camp.

 Staff and Campers will be provided with 3 meals a day, plus a snack.
 Breakfast is typically a hot option with a cereal bar, yogurt, granola and fresh fruit.
 Lunch and Dinner have a hot option with a salad bar and peanut butter and jelly sandwiches.
-There is a vegetarian option at every meal; however we cannot accommodate any other dietary restrictions.
+There is a vegetarian option at every meal, and we are able to accommodate gluten free and dairy free diets as well.
 You are welcome to bring your own food to camp; however it cannot be stored in the cabin (due to pesky animals) and must be stored in the staff refrigerator or staff office food storage area.

 Staff Lounge (Tent)